DWebSoft/deliveroo-app-strapi-nextjs-graphql-stripe/README.md

 # Deliveroo

-A simple but robust app created by super awesome node.js framework [Strapi.io](https://strapi.io)
+A simple but robust app created by super awesome Node.js CMS [Strapi.io](https://strapi.io)

 From signup to order, this app let users discover restaurants, dishes and select their happy meal.